 Protect against harmful practices—policymakers should protect against unfair, deceptive, or abusive financial products.

-Evaluate ability to repay—loans should only be extended when the borrower can reasonably be expected to repay the debt The amount of money owed by the government, which is the accumulation of all prior annual deficits. while covering essential expenses, without refinancing or reborrowing.
+Evaluate ability to repay—loans should only be extended when the borrower can reasonably be expected to repay the debt while covering essential expenses, without refinancing or reborrowing.

 Require clear and transparent terms—consumers should receive understandable, full, and accurate information about financial services products.